 Are you on Instagram?
-Follow me over there to be the first to know when I post new free Harry Potter printables!
+Follow me over there to be the first to know when I post new freebies!

 Okay, okay.
 I know what you're thinking.
 Give me the HP printables!
-Keep reading, my friend.
+Keep scrolling, my friend.

 So here's the rub: Harry Potter is protected by copyright, so you can only use these things for personal use, and I can only share them with you for free.
 Your local print shop may not be willing to print these or any other items that are derived from copyright protected characters for you, so call before you send them in for printing.